breatheco-de/content/src/content/lesson/the-dom.md

 + The DOM is generated during runtime.
 + Every browser tries to replicate the DOM in the exact same way, but there are some differences between them.
 That is why some things work in one browser but not in the other one.
 + JavaScript is the only language capable of accessing The DOM during runtime.
-+ The “Google Inspector” is the best representation of The DOM today.
++ The "Google Inspector" is the best representation of The DOM today.

 <iframe width="578" height="325" src="https://www.youtube.com/embed/Ibxagg2ep5g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>